orbit-love/orbit-model/README.md

 ## The Orbit Model replaces conversion with connection.

 As the funnel is to conversion, the orbit is to adoption.
-The orbit model is incrementally adoptable, meaning that you can start using it today for just parts of your community, not the whole thing.
-We recommend you start with [Orbit 1](#orbit-1---ambassadors).
+The orbit model is incrementally adaptable, meaning that you can start using it today for just parts of your community, not the whole thing.
+We recommend you begin with [Orbit 1](#orbit-1---ambassadors).
 Identify your developers with the highest gravity and make a plan for extending their love and reach even further.

 # Table of Contents
 - [Key Concepts of the Orbit Model](#key-concepts-of-the-orbit-model)